LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/includes/common-initial-setup.md

-﻿Grant ID is composed of three components:
+﻿GrantID is composed of three components:

 * **Identity Service**: contains the business logic and encapsulates access to the database
 * **Auth Server**: accessed by end-users during logins, redirects and sign-ups